nearform/graphql-hooks-workshop/part-5-ssr/README.md

   - Serialises the cache in the html payload to the app
   - Parses the JSON and passes it to memcache as its initial value
 - Update the code and fix issues
-- Open source code to demonstrate it works
+- View source code to demonstrate it works

 ## Fill in